 GeneCards Summary for PHKB Gene

 PHKB (Phosphorylase Kinase Regulatory Subunit Beta) is a Protein Coding gene.
 Diseases associated with PHKB include Phosphorylase Kinase Deficiency Of Liver And Muscle, Autosomal Recessive and Phkb-Related Phosphorylase Kinase Deficiency.
-Among its related pathways are Glucagon signaling pathway and Translation Insulin regulation of translation.
+Among its related pathways are Metabolism and Glycogen Metabolism.
 GO annotations related to this gene include calmodulin binding and phosphorylase kinase activity.
 An important paralog of this gene is PHKA2.

 UniProtKB/Swiss-Prot for PHKB Gene

 Phosphorylase b kinase catalyzes the phosphorylation of serine in certain substrates, including troponin I. The beta chain acts as a regulatory unit and modulates the activity of the holoenzyme in response to phosphorylation.